CiscoTestAutomation/genietrafficgen/docs/spirent.rst

 Spirent
 =======

-``genie.trafficgen`` can connect to Spirent traffic generator devices that are running Spirent LabServer versions 5.52 or above.
-Refer to the user guide below for detailed information on using ``Genie`` to control Spirent using the public PyPI Package stcrestclient versions 1.9.3 or above.
+``genie.trafficgen`` can connect to Spirent TestCenter via the ReST API.
+You can pre-install either the Spirent TestCenter application or Spirent LabServer to provide the ReST API service.

 System Requirements
 -------------------

-1. Spirent chassis with ports and active Spirent licenses
+1. Spirent TestCenter version 5.52 or later is recommended.
-2. Spirent LabServer version 5.52 or above
+2. The `stcrestclient <https://pypi.org/project/stcrestclient/>`_ PyPI package (version 1.9.3 or above) must be Installed.
-3. Installed: `stcrestclient <https://pypi.org/project/stcrestclient/>`_ PyPI package (version 1.9.3 or above)
+3. Using an internal network to connect to Spirent TestCenter is recommended to minimize security risks and latency issues.

 Adding Spirent device
 ----------------------